-Brain and Body Integration offers a one year, full time doctoral level and post-doctoral training program in the areas of intervention, assessment, diagnosis, consultation, and supervision.
-Training takes place in a private practice setting and offers training in Clinical Psychology, as well as the opportunity to provide biofeedback therapy and a diverse array of psychological assessments.
+Brain and Body Integration offers a one-year, full time doctoral level and post-doctoral training program in the areas of individual therapy intervention, assessment, diagnosis, consultation, and supervision.
+Training takes place in a large private practice setting and offers training in Clinical Psychology, as well as the opportunity to provide biofeedback, individual therapy, and a diverse array of psychological assessments.
 The internship program is based on a 40-hour week, for 12 months.
-Interns spend an average of 15 hours per week of face-to-face time with clients.
+Interns spend an average of 15-24 hours per week of face-to-face time with clients.
 This program also includes time-off for holidays, sick days, and vacation.
 The program begins the first week of August, and is completed one year later.
 The total training comprises approximately 2000 hours of supervised experience.

 The goals of the Doctoral Internship in Clinical Psychology are:

 Each intern is expected to perform three psychological evaluations per week.
+Interns will be trained in the following assessments: Psychological, Neuropsychological, Learning Disorder, Adaptive Functioning, and Autism.
 Assessments are performed with children, adolescents, and adults.
-Biofeedback therapy is typically performed in an adolescent residential facility.
-Interns may carry up to four biofeedback clients at a time on their caseload.
-Didactic seminars occur once a week, for two hours.
-Group supervision typically follows the didactic seminar, and occurs once per week for one hour.
+Biofeedback is typically performed as an adjunctive technique within individual therapy.
+Interns may carry up to 10 therapy clients at a time on their caseload.
+Didactic seminars occur once a week.
+Didactics are created to be specific to the assessment rotation that is current, as well as to focus on intervention related skills and competencies.
+Group supervision follows the didactic seminar, and occurs once per week for one hour.
 Individual supervision is offered three times per week, for a total of two hours per week.
-Interns will be trained in the following assessments:

-Interns in the 2018-2019 cohort will receive a competitive stipend.
-Interns are provided with 5 vacation days to be used during the internship year, and up to 10 days of sick leave.
+Interns in the 2019-2020 cohort receive a competitive stipend.
+Interns are provided with 5 paid vacation days to be used during the internship year, and 5 paid days of sick leave.

 goals and objectives